netdata/netdata/web/gui/custom/README.md

 };
 ```

+To change the display order of your hosts, which is saved in localStorage, click the settings gear in the lower right corner

 ## dashboard.js

 To add Netdata charts to any web page (dedicated to Netdata or not), you need to include the `/dashboard.js` file of a Netdata server.